kres/flash/README.md

 A python framework written from scratch with love.
 Unlike other python frameworks (like twisted, Django, flask), this is not intended to be used in a production environment.
 This rather is intended as a learning tool to understand how the server side components work (main focus being on servers and scalability).
 Everything from the server to the request handlers are written in python.
 It is quite hard to understand how various things work in big web frameworks, here things are simplified.
 We start from a simple HTTP server written over TCP and then work upon it till we reach an ngnix like model.
 Then we will add upon it a WSGI interface to give it a dynamic nature.

-No fancy libraries, just plain old python code.
-So you can understand stuff without having to walk on a tight-rope ;)

 ##Steps taken by us
   1. Simple HTTP server